FAC 204: University Vehicle Policy

 Alternate Energy Fuel Economy Program/Vehicle Acquisition

-University vehicles shall be purchased in accordance with the Clean Air Act of 1990, the Energy Policy Act of 1992, and Arizona Revised Statutes § 41–803.
+University vehicles shall be purchased or leased in accordance with the Clean Air Act of 1990, the Energy Policy Act of 1992, and Arizona Revised Statutes § 41–803.

-All vehicle purchases must be approved in writing by ASU Purchasing to ensure that vehicles meet the guidelines of this policy.
+All vehicle purchases or leases must be approved in writing by ASU Purchasing to ensure that vehicles meet the guidelines of this policy.
 All vehicles acquired by the university are evaluated by ASU Purchasing for feasibility of utilizing alternate fuels based on cost and use of the vehicle.
+Refer to PUR 401–07, “Vehicles” for policies regarding the purchase and lease of vehicles.

 Smoking is prohibited in all university vehicles.